exciteabletom/quote2image/README.md

 # quote2image
-Generate cheesy inspirational quote messages using a nice user interface.
+Generate cheesy inspirational quote messages with python!

-This is still in very early development.
-I still have a lot of features I want to add and a lot of stuff isn't working at the moment.

 Try it with the web interface at <a href="https://digitalnook.net/quote2image/">Digital Nook</a>